DCOR-dev/dcor-docs/docs/sec_introduction.rst

 fluorescence information can be recorded, allowing a direct comparison to flow cytometry measurements.

-Since RT-DC measurements are comparatively large (hundreds of MB to several GB), the handling and/or backup of these data can become a problem, especially for small research and diagnostics labs.
+Since DC measurements are comparatively large (hundreds of MB to several GB), the handling and/or backup of these data can become a problem, especially for small research and diagnostics labs.
 The deformability cytometry open repository (DCOR) offers a solution to this problem.
-Users can upload their RT-DC data, create collections, share with other users, and cite their data in scientific publications.
+Users can upload their DC data, create collections, share with other users, and cite their data in scientific publications.
 Furthermore, DCOR is designed to integrate with the open-source analysis software `Shape-Out <https://shapeout2.readthedocs.io>`_;
 with DCOR, data analysis only requires a network connection, the actual data